 Click on satellite view.

 Zoom in if necessary and drag the marker to the correct location.
 To get it really accurate I often use street view.
-That works best in cities but it involves opening another map so I’ll get to that later in the tutorial.
+That works best in cities and involves opening another map since street view is no longer an option on My Maps..